No, New York Times, I Will Not Give President Trump “a Chance”

 2016 is not 2004.
 George W. Bush didn’t even vote for Donald Trump.
 The threats we’re facing—to reproductive rights, to immigrants, to people of color, to the LGBT community and the makeup of the Supreme Court—are real, and they are immense.
 Trump is poised to do incalculable damage to our country and our democracy.

-We are facing a much more difficult road than we planned for.
-So hug your friends, drink your drinks, and do whatever you need to do to get through the next few days.
+We are dealing with a more difficult road than we planned for.
+So hug your friends, drink your drinks, and do whatever you need to do to get through the next few weeks.
 Take care of each other.

-And remember that you live in Oregon.
-You live in the state that last night officially elected the nation's first openly LGBT governor.
+But when you feel despair coming on, I hope you’ll remember that you live in Oregon.
+You live in the state that last week officially elected the nation’s first openly LGBT governor.
 You live in a state that values reproductive rights.
 You live in a state with marriage equality and legal weed.
-And we live in a country where Hillary Clinton won the popular vote, where she said in today's concession speech, "To the little girls who are watching, never doubt that you are valuable... and deserving of every chance in the world to pursue your dreams."
+And you live in a country where the majority of voters cast ballots for Hillary Clinton, where she won the popular vote, where she said in her concession speech, “To the little girls who are watching, never doubt that you are valuable... and deserving of every chance in the world to pursue your dreams.”

 We can’t go on.
 We’ll go on.